tldr-pages/tldr/pages/common/git-repl.md

 `git repl`

-- Run a git command whilst in REPL:
+- Run a git command while in REPL:

 `{{git_subcommand}} {{command_arguments}}`

-- Run a command (not through Git) whilst in REPL:
+- Run a command (not through Git) while in REPL:

 `!{{command}}`